Ottoman period and the destruction of Parthenon

 Athens in 18th century

-Nevertheless, after monasteries, in 1720 the first schools started to exist in Athens, from a monk next to Agora.
-In 1750 a new school opened, the School of Ioannou Deka, supported by monasteries around Athens (between Aiolou and Evaggelistrias streets, on Mitropoleos).
+Nevertheless, after monasteries, even if since 1640 the first schools started to exist in Athens in 1720 a new appeared from a monk next to Agora.
+In 1750 another school opened, the School of Ioannou Deka, supported by monasteries around Athens (between Aiolou and Evaggelistrias streets, on Mitropoleos).
 It was the time of Grand Tour and foreigner start to wonder around Classic Athens, or what it remained of it.

 Ioannis Mpenizelos, (app.
 1735-1807) writer of history of Athens, was a notable person of Athenian society.
 He studied in the first school and taught in the second.
 He came in contact with French Montmorency (1788) and with the British Jown Hawkins, whom hosted at his place for 40 days in 1796) he is the main source for that period of Athens.
 Mpenizelos house is the best house you can visit for that period as well.